-For federal income tax purposes, the cost of investments owned at December 31, 2017 and 2016 was approximately \$577,034 and \$500,164, respectively.
+For federal income tax purposes, the cost of investments owned at December 31, 2018 and 2017 was approximately \$596,847 and \$577,034, respectively.

-December 31, 2017 (1) December 31, 2016 Tax-basis amortized cost of investments \$ 577,034 \$ 500,164 Tax-basis gross unrealized appreciation on investments 47,001 37,651 Tax-basis gross unrealized depreciation on investments (27,727) (13,361) Tax-basis net unrealized appreciation on investments 19,274 24,290 Fair value of investments \$ 596,308 \$ 524,454
+December 31, 2018 (1) December 31, 2017 Tax-basis amortized cost of investments \$ 596,847 \$ 577,034 Tax-basis gross unrealized appreciation on investments 70,999 47,001 Tax-basis gross unrealized depreciation on investments (24,864) (27,727) Tax-basis net unrealized appreciation on investments 46,135 19,274 Fair value of investments \$ 642,982 \$ 596,308

-(1) The Company's tax-basis amortized cost of investments for 2017 is an estimate and will not be finally determined until 2018 when the Company receives the relevant tax forms from portfolio companies with equity investments.
+(1) The Company's tax-basis amortized cost of investments for 2018 is an estimate and will not be finally determined until 2019 when the Company receives the relevant tax forms from portfolio companies with equity investments.
 Therefore, the Company's actual tax-basis amortized cost of investments may be different than this estimate.

 Distributions from net investment income and net realized capital gains are determined in accordance with U.S. federal tax regulations, which may differ from amounts determined in accordance with GAAP and those differences could be material.
 These permanent book-to-tax differences are reclassified on the consolidated statements of changes in net assets to reflect their tax character but have no impact on total net assets.
-The following permanent book-to-tax differences were reclassified on the consolidated statements of changes in net assets for the years ended December 31, 2017, 2016 and 2015.
+The following permanent book-to-tax differences were reclassified on the consolidated statements of changes in net assets for the years ended December 31, 2018, 2017 and 2016.
+In 2018, the Company adopted SEC Final Rule Release No. 33-10532, Disclosure Update and Simplification, pursuant to which certain presentation changes are reflected in the consolidated statements of assets and liabilities and the consolidated statements of changes in net assets.
+Certain amounts from 2017 and 2016 have been retrospectively reclassified to conform to the current year presentation resulting from the adoption of the amended rule.